SemAttNet: Towards Attention-based Semantic Aware Guided Depth Completion: Experiments

 \subsection{Ablation Studies}

-In this section, we investigate the impact of each component proposed by our approach on final performance.~All of the ablation studies are performed on selected KITTI validation dataset.~Table \ref{table2} depicts the results of our experiments with different settings.~Note, that we consider RMSE as our primary metric to rank the performance of methods.
+In this section, we first investigate the intermediate produced by each step of our depth completion process and then discuss the impact of each component proposed by our approach on final performance.~All of the ablation studies are performed on selected KITTI validation dataset.~Table \ref{table2} depicts the results of our experiments with different settings.~Note, that we consider RMSE as our primary metric to rank the performance of methods.